DerekBraun23/Inventory-App/README.md

 # Inventory-App
 IT Inventory App to track assets, add, move, change, assign barcodes to assets, etc. Also creates user accounts with security tests for username and password logins.
+All users and assets are saved/stored to a database from Google (Firebase).
+I can invite other users at any time to become "owners" for example, to the firebase database.

 Must have latest version of Android Studio.
 Must use a Pixel emulator phone, OR download the .apk file to install on your phone for testing.